Ernie Newton (politician)

-Ernest E. Newton (born February 21, 1956) is an American politician in Bridgeport, Connecticut.
+Ernest E. Newton II (born February 21, 1956) is an American politician in Bridgeport, Connecticut.
 Newton served for seventeen years in the Connecticut General Assembly, serving in the Connecticut House of Representatives from 1988 to 2003 and in the Connecticut State Senate from 2003 to 2006.
 He pleaded guilty to federal felony corruption charges in September 2005 and served several years in federal prison.
 Newton was released in February 2010 and in 2012 unsuccessfully attempted a political comeback, losing in the primary in a race for his old state Senate seat.
-In 2015, Newton was convicted on separate state campaign finance fraud charges; those convictions were overturned on appeal in 2018.
+He pleaded guilty to three campaign finance violations in 2019, relating to his 2012 legislative campaign.

 Career

 Newton, a Democrat, specifically part of the Democratic Party of Connecticut, was a member of the Bridgeport City Council in the 1980s.
 He served in the Connecticut House of Representatives from 1988 to 2003 and in the Connecticut State Senate from 2003 to 2006.

 Newton represented an area of Bridgeport that was one of poorest districts in Connecticut, and was "a powerful figure from the city's East Side for more than two decades."

 Newton has admitted to receiving treatment for a crack cocaine habit in 1995 while in the state Senate.